woacepheus/Port-Windows-11-Xiaomi-Mi-9/InstallWindows-en/Partitioning.md

 fastboot reboot recovery
 ```

-You will now boot to SHRP/TWRP.
+You will now boot to TWRP.
 Keep the phone plugged to your PC and continue along.

 - Now we are issuing commands directly from inside Xiaomi Mi 9 using the PC.